wulfmatik/mvp/_PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

   Human artistic expression through drawing and painting is a fundamental part of our species and up until now has been unique in the known universe.
 The machines threaten this core element of humanity and this application may be the last best hope for our future.
 You, dear reader, must now go to SF MOMA, or the Louvre, or whatever local human-based art museum near you to keep the dream of human art alive.
-If those aren't available near you, convientetly go to artbyhumans.com.
+If those aren't available near you, convientetly go to our (future deployed) website.